cssidy/personal-site/_posts/2019-04-04-Making-Custom-StreamFields-In-Wagtail.md

 ```

-And, following the path to completion, we need to create a file at ```core/templates/core/blocks``` called ```imagewithlink.html```.
-This
-will be the template for that content element.
+And, following the path to completion, we need to create a file called ```core/templates/core/blocks/imagewithlink.html```.
+This will be the template for that content element.
 It could look something like this, this is where you get creative:

 ```python